Corters22/Employee_Analysis/README.md

-# SQL Challenge - Employee Database: A Mystery in Two Parts
+# Employee Database: A Mystery in Two Parts

 As a recent employee with Pewlett Hackard, my first major task was a research project on employees from the 1980s and 1990s.
 The project included both Data Engineering and Data Analysis.